learn-academy-2022-bravo/week-3-assessment-RiveraDarwin/interview-questions.md

   Your answer: yarn is a package manager that installs node modules when creating a new React application.

-  Researched answer: Yarn also provides the following speed,consistency,stability, and security as an alternative to npm that is another popular pacakge manager.
+  Researched answer: Yarn also provides the following speed,consistency,stability, and security as an alternative to npm (node package manager) that is another popular alternative.